huangyuwei301/cmCluster/README.md

-"### this is the introduction of the usage of cmCluster code"
-### here we strat cmCluster at the count matrix from cellranger output files
+"### this is the introduction of the usage of cmCluster code" "### here we strat cmCluster at the count matrix from cellranger output files"

 #cd the file folder where all of these scripts are
 $cd script_file_folder